Metric power: Examples and uses

 Some of the most prominent and obvious examples of metric power is through the use of smart devices.
 Beer makes particular note of Apple's Apple Watch.
 Stating that the use of metrics within the device is actually a marketing technique of the developers.
 On their website, Apple states that data collected from their devices in conjunction with specific apps (for example, health apps) is used to "promote healthier habits."
-Similarly, other smart devices like Amazon's virtual assistant, Alexa, is marketed to "help make your life easy as," and that "Alexa can entertain, organise, and keep you connected."
-The inclusion of metric measurements is a central, and successful, selling point to smart devices.

 Workplaces have also been known to take advantage of metric power in forms of "surveillance, electronic performance monitoring, personal analytics, wearable self- and other-tracking and monitoring."
 Beer understands call-centres as a prime example of workplace metric power.
 In this type of workplace, employees are monitored in many ways ranging from being listened to during phone calls, computer use being tracked, and even when employees would be on a break.
 Beer states that this type of metric power is an observation of employee effort, noting that when an employee knows they are being watched or listened to, it specifically promotes compliance within the workplace.
 Therefore, within workplaces, the measurement of employee effort is circulated within different channels in order to provide possibilities, or produce compliance, for the employees.

 Public sentiment

-Although metric data measurement is often used within society in a positive way, in recent years, there has been a large amount of concern surrounding metric power.
-Particularly, the public are often concerned with 'listeners' on their smart devices.
-As well as who views their data, where the data is stored and why the data needs to be collected at all.

-In Australia, 2020 saw the Australian Government develop a coronavirus tracking app, COVIDSafe.
-However, the Australian public raised concerns surrounding the app, making suggestions that it would be unsafe to use due to data collection and privacy concerns.

-Elsewhere, social media platform Facebook has been making headlines due to concerns surrounding data collection.
-These concerns went so far so as to attract the attention of the US Congress, leading to a hearing in 2018.
+Metric data measurement is often used within society in a positive way.